integreat-io/integreat-transformers/README.md

 pipeline value will always be the first in the expression.
 Set the operand `flip` to `true` to reverse this.

+By default the transformer will use the value from pipeline, but you may specify a `path` to get data from an object.
+Also, as an alternative to specifying the `value`, you may set a `valuePath`.

 - The operations works in reverse as well, with `add` subtracting, `multiply` dividing, and the other way around
 - Set the `rev` operand to `true` to "reverse the reversing", i.e. to apply the